senresearch/BulkLMM.jl/README.md

 Package for running genome scans with linear mixed models for many traits.

-Try updating README.md...tried again...and again.
+Try updating README.md...tried again (from SnowWhite)...and again (from Beale)...and again (from my mac).